braunbearded/home/scripts/README.md

 # Scripts
 This folder contains all sorts of different scripts.
 Put these files in your path, to make other scripts work properly.
-99% of the scripts are POSIX-Compliantand validated with [shellcheck](https://github.com/koalaman/shellcheck).
+99% of the scripts are POSIX-Compliantand and checked with [shellcheck](https://github.com/koalaman/shellcheck).

-Each script contains a header with a short discription and depencies.
-So check it out if you want to learn more about it.
+Each script contains a header with a short discription, depencies, installation or usage notes.
+Check it out if you want to know more about it.

 # Installation
 Some scripts depend on other scripts/programs so see table below